 Biking at San Felasco

-There are almost 20 miles of biking trails at the park ranging from beginner to advanced.
+Mountain biking is very popular at this state park.
+There are almost 20 miles of biking trails at San Felasco ranging from beginner to advanced.
 All bike trails are located at the north entrance of the park.

 Many of the bike trails interconnect and lead to other trails.
 Be sure to download the trail maps before heading out!